- How is Waldenstrom macroglobulinemia treated?

-- Increased risk of infections (from too few white blood cells)
+- Increased risk of infections (from having too few white blood cells)

-- Problems with bleeding or bruising (from too few blood platelets)
+- Problems with bleeding or bruising (from having too few blood platelets)

-- Fatigue (tiredness) and shortness of breath (from too few red blood cells)
+- Fatigue (tiredness) and shortness of breath (from having too few red blood cells)

 If you have side effects, your cancer care team can suggest steps to ease them.
 For example, medicines can be taken to help prevent and control nausea and vomiting.
 Most side effects are temporary and go away after treatment is finished.
-If you have serious side effects, the chemotherapy may have to be reduced or stopped, at least temporarily.
+If you have serious side effects, the chemo may have to be reduced or stopped, at least temporarily.

 Long-term side effects of chemotherapy

-Some chemotherapy drugs cause long-term side effects that can affect almost any part of the body.
-One of the most serious complications of chemotherapy is the possibility of developing leukemia later on.
+Some chemo drugs cause long-term side effects that can affect almost any part of the body.
+One of the most serious complications with certain chemo drugs is the possibility of developing leukemia later on.
 It affects a very small percentage of patients, but it is more common in patients who take fludarabine or alkylating agents.

 Last Medical Review: 10/20/2014

 Last Revised: 10/21/2014